microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-00.md

 Build, manage, and monitor everything from simple web apps to complex cloud applications in a single, unified console via the [Azure Cloud Shell](https://shell.azure.com/).

+### Azure DevOps or GitHub

+You can [create an Azure DevOps project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser) and use Azure Pipelines for CI/CD.
+If you prefer to use GitHub Actions, [create a new GitHub repository](https://docs.github.com/en/get-started/quickstart/create-a-repo).

+### Postman

+Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
+[Sign up for free](https://identity.getpostman.com/signup?_ga=2.238632832.125996110.1654669428-421004685.1654669428) to get started with Postman.

 [Back to Top](#challenge-00---preparing-your-development-environment)